figtools/figgy.docs/docs/figgy-cloud/bastion.md

 interact with Figgy normally.

-To simplify user management, after you have Figgy configured, you may optionally remove all other IAM users and leverage the Figgy provisioned Users & Roles as a basis for all user authentication across all AWS accounts.
+To simplify user management, after you have Figgy configured, you may optionally remove all other IAM users and leverage the Figgy provisioned users & roles as a basis for all user authentication across all AWS accounts.

 ## Prep:
 - First, _coalesce_ a list of accounts you'd like to integrate with Figgy.